ScreamingHawk/ScreamingHawk.github.io/_drafts/digital-after-life.md

 Steam doesn't always honour requests to transfer game ownership.
 Feel free to take ownership of the account by changing the username and other details.
-I would appreciate if any of the family can access the account.
+I would appreciate if any of the family can access the games.

 All my true friends from Steam know me on other platforms.
 Do not worry if you unfriend anyone as you take ownership.